 Chateau Doisy Daene History, Overview

-The name Doisy-Daene was inspired by an owner in the late 1800’s, Jacques Emmanuel Daëne.
-Daene took the vineyards name of Doisy and used his name to come up what he considered to be the correct name for his vineyard and wine, Chateau, Doisy Daene.
+The name Doisy-Daene was inspired by an owner in the late 1800s, Jacques Emmanuel Daëne.
+Daene took the vineyard’s name of Doisy and used his name to come up with what we know of today as Chateau, Doisy Daene.

 In 1875, J.J.E.
 Daene’s three sons inherited their estate.
 Later that same year, they sold a portion of Doisy Daene to the Dubroca Brothers.
 Starting in 1878, Doisy Daene was sold again, again and again.